 In the light of the evidence summarised above, and the associated findings of the judge, unless the decision is successfully appealed it is difficult to see how the Cipriani family can use the Cipriani name as part of a longer sign (used in association with hotels or restaurants) without a likelihood of confusion being found to arise.
-While arguably the judgment does leave the door open for use of the two signs ("by G Cipriani" or "Managed by Giuseppe Cipriani") alongside a highly distinctive restaurant name, it is hard to imagine any use of Cipriani in a restaurant sign that does not risk the same well-intentioned critic commentary producing evidence of confusion.
+While arguably the judgment does leave the door open for use of the two signs ("by G Cipriani" or "Managed by Guiseppe Cipriani") alongside a highly distinctive restaurant name, it is hard to imagine any use of Cipriani in a restaurant sign that does not risk well intentioned restaurant reviews producing evidence of confusion.

-Robert Lundie Smith, EIP Legal, London
+By Robert Lundie Smith, EIP Legal